kokovidis/portfolio_temp/Research Projects/OpenGovIntelligence/Scotland's House Prices/README.md

-In addition, in order to better specify the extent of our scenario we had to introduce some specific criteria for our scenario.
+To better specify our scenario we introduced some specific criteria.
 By introducing these criteria we would be able to:

 1. Avoid any faulty assumptions
 2. Restrict the bounds of our problem; specify the depth of detail and have a clear timespan